 As a school counselor, I feel the main goal of the IPS process is for your child to be able to clearly and confidently communicate to you, their teachers, admissions officers, or potential employers their goals for their life after high school.
 By the end of the IPS process, your child should be equipped to talk about how they’ve prepared during high school, the skills and attributes they have developed, how those skills transfer to their next step in their plan — continued education or entering the workforce — and where they see themselves in the future.

 We know many students will change their plans throughout and after high school; however, with adequate and realistic preparation, the IPS process will help your child make better informed decisions as they transition to post-secondary life.
 Of course, students will still change their college majors and make career changes throughout their lives, but with a solid IPS background, your child will have the tools at their disposal to more adeptly move through the career development process.

-Jina Kugler (BS secondary education, MS school counseling) has served as a professional school counselor at Wamego High School since 2001.
+Jina Kugler (BS Secondary Education, MS School Counseling) is currently an Academic Coach for Greenbush Virtual Academy.
+She served as a professional school counselor at Wamego High School for 20 years and coordinated work keys for the district.
 Prior to counseling, she taught high school English.
 Jina serves on a statewide IPS trainers network and coordinates WorkKeys testing for her district.
 She has also served on the board for Pottawatomie County Economic Development.